oraxen/documentation/vendors/vendor-guidelines.md

 ---
-description: How to add Oraxen configs to your MCModels Pack
+description: Guidelines for vendors to follow when creating packs for Oraxen.
 ---

 # Vendor Oraxen Guide